Measurement of the longitudinal flow-plane decorrelation using multi-plane cumulants in $\sqrt{s_{_{\mathrm{NN}}}}$ = 200 GeV Au+Au, Ru+Ru, and Zr+Zr collisions: Introduction

+where double angle brackets $\langle\langle ...\rangle\rangle$ denote the cumulant part, obtained by subtracting from the 4-plane correlator (first line in Eq.~\ref{eq:sinsin}) the contributions from all lower-order correlations (subsequent lines). $\Psi^{i}_{n} \textrm{ (for } i=a,b,c,d)$ are the flow-plane angles of $n^{\rm th}$-order harmonic flow.
+The superscript in the flow-plane angle denotes subevents, $a$ through $d$, as illustrated in Fig.~\ref{fig:t2-fig}.
+In the expansion Eq.~\ref{eq:sinsin} we do not show the terms that are present in the full cumulant expansion of the four-plane correlator but that are equal to zero due to azimuthal symmetry (e.g. proportional to averages of sine or cosine of a single flow-plane angle; see Ref.~\cite{Xu:2020koy} for details).
+In the analysis of the real data, to account for small anisotropies in particle detection the vanishing of such terms is achieved by {\em recentering} of the flow vectors, see below.

-The $T_{n}$ observable is largely insensitive to correlations unrelated to the flow-plane orientation (i.e., non-flow correlations due to few-particle clusters such as jets, heavy resonance decays, local charge conservation,~etc.), as it is based on the fourth-order cumulant~\cite{PhysRevC.64.054901,Voloshin:2008dg,PhysRevC.66.034904}.
-For the same reason, it is also insensitive to the ``random-walk'' type of flow decorrelations.
-Global momentum conservation, although it does not contribute to harmonic correlations with $n>1$, arises from many different few-particle processes and is therefore also suppressed in higher-order cumulant calculations.
-Similarly, the ratio observable $r_n(\eta_{a\rightarrow c/b})$ in Eq.~\ref{eq:ratio} is sensitive to the flow magnitude fluctuations.
-As the flow-plane fluctuations are smaller in events with the larger flow~\cite{Bozek:2017qir}, the measurements of $r_n(\eta_{a\rightarrow c/b})$ and $T_n$ are likely to be biased toward smaller values.
+The main property of the observable $T_n$ is that it is nonzero only if all four flow-plane angles are correlated.
+Thus it is largely insensitive to correlations unrelated to the flow-plane orientation (i.e., non-flow correlations due to few-particle clusters such as jets, heavy resonance decays, local charge conservation,~etc.), which are suppressed similarly to that in flow measurements based on fourth-order cumulants~\cite{PhysRevC.64.054901,Voloshin:2008dg,PhysRevC.66.034904}.
+The AMPT studies of $T_n$ observable~\cite{Xu:2020koy} confirm this conclusion.
+For the same reason, $T_n$ is also insensitive to the ``random-walk'' type of flow decorrelations.
+Similarly to the ratio observable $r_n(\eta_{a\rightarrow c/b})$, the exprimental measurements of $T_n$ are sensitive to the flow magnitude fluctuations and effectively include flow magnitudes as a weight.

 The flow-plane decorrelations are expected to be relatively small.
 In this case,